-A positive phase of the TNI prevailed during AM of 2011 with cooling in CP and warming EP (Figure S6a).
-An important question is whether the series of extreme U.S. tornado outbreaks during AM of 2011 can be attributed to this positive of the TNI.
-During AM of 2011, an anomalous upper-level anticyclone was formed over North America (Figure S6c), and the Gulfto-US moisture was greatly increased (Figure S6b), both indicating the coherent teleconnection response to a positive phase of the TNI.
-To confirm this, a set of model experiments (EXP_011) is performed by prescribing the SSTs for 2010 - 2011 in the tropical Pacific region while predicting the SSTs outside the tropical Pacific using the slab ocean model (Table S3).
-As summarized in Figure S7, the model results are consistent with the observations, although the anomalous Gulf-to-US moisture is weaker in the model experiment.
+As shown in Figure S6a, a positive phase of TNI prevailed during AM of 2011 with cooling in CP and warming EP.
+An important question is whether the series of extreme U.S. tornado outbreaks during AM of 2011 can be attributed to this positive TNI.
+During AM of 2011, an upper-level anticyclone is formed over North America (Figure S6c), and the Gulf-to-US moisture is greatly increased (Figure S6b), both indicating the coherent teleconnection response to a positive phase TNI.
+To confirm this, a set of model experiments (EXP_011) is performed by prescribing the 2010-2011 SSTs in the tropical Pacific region while predicting the SSTs outside the tropical Pacific using the slab ocean model (see Table S3).
+As summarized in Figure S7, the model results are consistent with the observations (Figure S6).
+Further model experiments (see Table S3) also show that the warming in WP, which is a distinctive feature in the TNI event in 2011, indirectly suppresses convection in CP, and thus works constructively with the cooling in CP to force a strong and persistent negative phase PNA-like pattern (Figure S8 and S9).
+However, due to the low signal-to-noise ratio in the TNI-induced teleconnection response in the central U.S., it is only safe to say that the positive phase of TNI in AM of 2011 contributed to the

-A distinctive feature in the 2011 TNI event is warming in WP (Figure S6a).
-Further experiments (Table S3) suggest that the warming in WP indirectly suppresses convection in CP, and thus works constructively with the cooling in CP to force a strong and persistent negative phase PNA-like pattern (Figure S8 and S9).
-Thus, despite the low signal-to-noise ratio in the TNI-teleconnection response in the central U.S., it is highly likely that the 2011 positive phase TNI event did contribute to the increased number of intense U.S. tornadoes in AM of 2011 by enhancing the differential advection in the central U.S.
+- 1 increased number of intense U.S. tornadoes during the same period by enhancing the differential - 2 advection in the central U.S.